You're viewing the Inertia.js v2.0 documentation. Upgrade guide →

 import { router } from '@inertiajs/vue3'

-Next, let's add a start
+Next, add a start

 event listener.
 We'll use this listener to show the progress bar when a new Inertia visit begins.